Legal language will

 While I agree that in general, "the language of the law should not be repulsive to the people it talks about," I can easily imagine numerous cases in which this is unavoidable.
 Many of our statutes involve criminal law, and anyone facing the prospect of imprisonment will certainly be repulsed by the language with which their actions are judged.
 Is a thief now going to be a person suffering difficulty discerning the difference between meum and tuum?
 Is a murderer or rapist now going to be an individual suffering from boundary issues?

 One message that was permanently and indelibly impressed upon me at Law School is that the outcome of any number of very serious cases frequently turns on the interpretation of a single word in a statute.
 So now, apparently, we have a small number of probably very nice people rewriting a couple hundred years’ worth of legislation in order to make it sound nice, based on their personal interpretations of what nice is at this particular point in time.
-If this is allowed, it will almost certainly result in another hundred years or so of litigation interpreting this revised language, by the end of which time the current sense of nice will most certainly have changed.

 While there probably are many instances where the language could be altered in order to express a more humane attitude towards our citizens without doing damage to our legal precedents, we must exercise the utmost caution in rewriting our statutes so they continue to reflect the longstanding, democratically and judicially established law of our land.
 I strenuously object to the notion that a small handful of individuals should be allowed to take their pencils and erasers to over 200 years of well-established law without more oversight, transparency and democracy.